 - 5 green onions, white and green parts, cut into 2-inch diagonal lengths

-- 9 oz broiled firm tofu, cut into 16 pieces
+- 9 ounces broiled firm tofu, cut into 16 pieces

 - For a more savory (less sweet) broth, cut the sugar and use sake instead of mirin.